Marine Protected Areas of Canada: Adding to the system

 Fisheries and Oceans Canada collaborates with interested and affected parties to provide input into the establishment of a marine protected area.
 When an area is under consideration to become a marine protected area, it is identified as an Area of Interest.
 If further study is required to develop an appropriate long-term conservation approach, it is identified as a Study Area.

 The department determines the viability of a proposal based upon the ecological, biophysical, social, cultural, and economic aspects of the area.
 Based on the overview and assessment reports, the conservation objectives of the proposed MPA are elaborated upon and the regulatory measures are developed.
 The proposal is then published in Canada Gazette, Part I for public comment, at which point regulations may be modified to reflect comments received.
 Once finalized, official MPA designation occurs when its regulations are published in Canada Gazette, Part II.

 List of Marine Protected Areas

-As of June 2023, there were 14 Marine Protected Areas covering an area of approximately 351514 km2, or about 6% of Canada’s marine and coastal areas.